Sniffdog/Sniffdogminer/README.md

-# SniffDog-Zpool,MiningPoolHub,HashRefinery
+# SniffDog-Zpool, MiningPoolHub, HashRefinery

 *This is Windows software designed for Nvidia 1080ti

-Thanks to Arronsace and NemosMiner --SniffDog-- has been created to Monitor MiningPoolHub,Zpool, and HashRefinery mining pools in real-time in order to find the most profitable Algo /
+Thanks to Arronsace and NemosMiner --SniffDog-- has been created to Monitor MiningPoolHub, Zpool, and HashRefinery mining pools in real-time in order to find the most profitable Algo /

 Auto Benchmarks Each algo to get optimal speeds and benches throughout monitoring